PlaidWeb/publ-site/content/faq.md

 ### What is Publ, anyway?

-It is a content management system (CMS) for publishing to the web.
-Think of it as filling a similar niche as Movable Type or Wordpress, only with a focus on heterogenous content and flexibility.
-For [my own personal site](http://beesbuzz.biz/) I need to be able to manage comics, music, art, photography, a blog, and who knows what else as uniformly as possible, and I really want RSS/Atom feeds to be the norm again.
+Publ is a website **publ**ishing system.
+Think of it as filling a similar niche as [Movable Type](http://movabletype.org) or [Wordpress](http://wordpress.org), but with a focus on heterogenous content and flexibility, and with simple content management principles.

+For [my own personal site](http://beesbuzz.biz/) I need to be able to manage comics, music, art, photography, a blog, and who knows what else as in a simple, uniform manner, while also supporting [IndieWeb](http://indieweb.org) principles.
-Pretty much I want to focus on the "C" in "CMS."

-The name, incidentally, is short for "Publish."
+### Is Publ a CMS?

+That depends on how you define "CMS."
+At its core, it is one -- it manages and renders content to be published to a website, after all -- but the term "CMS" has a history of implying something more complicated, with an integrated end-to-end asset management pipeline and database-driven post editor.

+I do sometimes refer to Publ as a CMS but for the above reason I prefer to think of it as a "publishing system" or "like a static site generator, but dynamic."

-### Why not just use Wordpress/Movable Type/Jekyll/Pelican/...?
+### Why not just use one of the many existing publishing systems?

-I actually have played around with a lot of different CMSes, and have mostly used MT for running my sites in the past.
-Don't get me wrong, a lot of these CMSes have a lot going for them!
-But none of them really fit into the niche I'm looking for, with this particular combination of features:
+I actually have played around with a lot of them, and have historically mostly used Movable Type for running my sites in the past.
+Don't get me wrong, a lot of these platforms have a lot going for them, and work very well for a lot of people!
+But none of them really fit into the niche I was looking for, with this particular combination of features:

-* Allowing multiple templates for different parts of the site
+* Allowing multiple templates for different parts of a single site
 * Ensuring the ability to reorganize content (or import content from other systems) and have permalinks remain valid
 * Having MVC-style routing rules that allow for future expansion
 * Keeping pages and their content together